robert-westenberger/knowledgebase/mathematics/discrete-mathematics/problems-and-examples/relations-1.md

 It is symmetric (if $a+b$ is even then $b+a$ is even).
 It is transitive (if $a+b$ is even and $b+c$ is even then $a+c$ is also even)

-It is reflexive, symmetric, and transitive, so it is an equivalence relatin.
+It is reflexive, symmetric, and transitive, so it is an equivalence relation.
 # Show that a relation is an equivalence relation ( reflexive, symmetric, and transitive)
 ## Rosen 7th Edition Sec 9.1 Exercise 9
 Show that the relation $R=\emptyset$ on the empty set $S=\emptyset$ is reflexive, symmetric, and transitive.